 Costs of a Buying Agent in the Netherlands (2026)

-• Most buying agents work on a no cure, no pay basis — you only pay if the purchase is completed
+• Many buying agents also work on a no cure, no pay basis — you only pay once the purchase is definitively concluded

-• A good buying agent negotiates an average 5–10% discount on the asking price
+• A good buying agent can negotiate a meaningful discount on the asking price, often recouping their own fee several times over

 How do buying agents charge?